Classical and new plumbed homology spheres bounding contractible manifolds and homology balls: Introduction

 Freedman's breakthrough work \cite{Fre82} expresses that every integral homology $3$-sphere bounds a topological contractible $4$-manifold.
 However, the smooth analogue of this implication produces an unresolved problem in low-dimensional topology.

-\begin{problem}[Problem 4.2, \cite{K78b}] Which integral homology $3$-spheres bound smooth contractible $4$-manifolds (integral homology $4$-balls)?\footnote{In this paper, we always work with integral homology $3$-spheres, smooth contractible $4$-manifolds, and smooth integral homology $4$-balls, hence we drop the \emph{integral}, \emph{smooth}, $3$- and $4$- prefixes.} \end{problem}
+\begin{problem}[Problem 4.2, \cite{K78b}] Which integral homology $3$-spheres bound smooth contractible $4$-manifolds or smooth integral homology $4$-balls?\footnote{In this paper, we always work with integral homology $3$-spheres, smooth contractible $4$-manifolds, and smooth integral homology $4$-balls, hence we drop the \emph{integral}, \emph{smooth}, $3$- and $4$- prefixes.} \end{problem}

-It is mysterious to give a complete answer to this problem.
-However, in the past two decades, a considerable amount of progress has been achieved by restricting to plumbed $3$-manifolds, and especially Seifert fibered homology spheres with three singular fibers.
-In general, we can uniquely realize Seifert fibered homology spheres as the boundaries of negative-definite, unimodular plumbing graphs of $4$-manifolds.
-These graphs have one node with adjacent branches and the number of branches corresponds to the number of singular fibers.
+Currently, there is no complete program for the resolution of this crucial problem.
+However, in the past four decades, a considerable amount of progress has been achieved by restricting to plumbed $3$-manifolds, and especially Seifert fibered homology spheres with three singular fibers.
+In general, Seifert fibered homology spheres can be uniquely realized as the boundaries of negative-definite, minimal (i.e. no more blow down on the branches), and unimodular plumbing graphs of $4$-manifolds.
+These graphs have one node (i.e., a vertex connecting more than two branches) with adjacent branches and the number of branches corresponds to the number of singular fibers.
+In this paper, we always work with minimal, negative-definite and unimodular plumbing graphs.